cetra3/cetra3.github.io/content/blog/lorikeet-0.11.0.md

 ## What is Lorikeet

-Lorikeet is a command line tool and a rust library to run tests for smoke testing and integration testing.
-Lorikeet currently supports bash commands and simple http requests along with system information (ram, cpu).
+**Lorikeet** is a command line tool and a rust library to run tests for smoke testing and integration testing.  *Lorikeet* currently supports bash commands and simple HTTP requests along with system information (RAM, Disk & CPU).
 There is more information on the [github readme](https://github.com/cetra3/lorikeet) about how to write test files, including how to structure dependent tests and make assertions on the output.

 As a simple example, here's a test plan to check to see whether reddit is up, and then tries to login if it is: